genicam/harvesters_gui/README.rst

 Attribute controller window
 ***************************

-The attribute controller window (below) offers you to manipulate GenICam feature nodes of the target device.
-Changing exposure time, triggering the target device for image acquisition, storing a set of camera configuration so-called User Set, etc, you can manually control the target device anytime when you want to.
+The attribute controller window (below) offers you to manipulate GenICam feature nodes of the target remote device.
+Changing exposure time, triggering the target remote device for image acquisition, storing a set of camera configuration so-called User Set, etc, you can manually control the target remote device anytime when you want to.
 It supports the visibility filter feature and regular expression feature.
 These features are useful in a case where you need to display only the features you are interested in.

 .. image:: https://user-images.githubusercontent.com/8652625/43035351-d35a2936-8d28-11e8-83d5-7b6efa6e2ad8.png
     :align: center